-It is characterized by seizures, loss of motor skills and cognitive ability, and a reduced life expectancy.
+It occurs in children, typically ages 2 to 4, and is characterized by seizures, loss of motor skills and cognitive ability, and a reduced life expectancy.

 This Batten type may sometimes be referred to as Jansky-Bielschowsky disease, or CLN2 disease.

-Late infantile Batten disease is caused by mutations in genes which code for proteins involved in breaking down protein wastes in the lysosome, a cellular compartment that functions as “the trash-collector” of the cell, because it stores cellular waste until it can be destroyed or recycled.
-Mutations causing late infantile Batten disease have been identified in CLN1, CLN2, CLN5, CLN7, and CLN8 genes.
+Late infantile Batten disease is caused by mutations in genes which code for proteins involved in breaking down protein waste in the lysosome, a cellular compartment that functions as “the trash collector” of the cell, because it stores cellular waste until the waste can be destroyed or recycled.

-Mutations in these genes causes a buildup of wastes inside cells composed of fat and proteins called lipofuscins.
-These lipofuscins poison the cell, eventually killing them.
+Mutations in these genes causes a buildup of waste inside cells composed of fat and proteins called lipofuscins.
+These lipofuscins poison cells, eventually killing them.
 Nerve cells are particularly sensitive to the harmful effects of lipofuscins.
 That is why people with late infantile Batten disease develop neurological symptoms.

 The earliest symptoms of late infantile Batten disease are vision loss and seizures, although children may also develop muscle twitches (myoclonus) and have difficulty walking and maintaining balance (ataxia).
 Children with this disease may also be slow to learn, and regress in mental or motor development once symptoms appear.